glmck13/AskPi/README.md

 I stumbled upon a few other annoyances when trying to play sound & video files on the Pi.
 First, recordings would sometimes play in rapid fire.
 I don't know whether this behavior can be attributed to using the Plugable USB interface or not.
 Regardless, I found that adding "-o alsa:plughw:Device" to omxplayer effectively eliminated the problem.
 Similarly, when generating synthetic souds using sox, it would help to specify a sample rate of 16K, i.e. "play -n -r 16k synth ..."

-Now that you have the basic server platform installed, copy the supplied .sh, .cgi, .dat, and .cfg files somewhere under /var/www/html.
+Now that you have the basic server platform installed, copy the supplied .sh, .cgi, .dat, and .conf files somewhere under /var/www/html.
 I created an "Askpi" folder, and installed them there.
 You'll also need to create a local "tmp" directory in the same folder where you deposit the cgi scripts.
 Afterwards, be sure to set the correct file ownership and permissions:
 ```
 sudo ksh
 cd /var/www